Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Assessments/quiz-2.md

 - Given a URL configuration, use the `reverse` function & `url` template tag to dynamically generate URLs.
 - Read & understand code using template filters.
+- Organize templates within a project using template namespacing

 ### Authentication & Authorization